 - Direct contact & admissions support to answer all your application and admissions questions.

 - Assigned New Student Coordinator to help with your acclimation to campus.

-- Assigned Peer Mentor to assist in your transition to life as a medical school student.
+- Assigned a Ross medical school Peer Mentor to assist in your transition to life as a medical school student.

 - Access to the Academy for Teaching and Learning (ATL) to help develop your plan for your medical school success.

 - Clubs and organizations to connect and share common and explore new interests.